 Pros:

-- Swimming in crystal-clear water
+- Swimming in crystal-clear water before dinner

 Cons:

-- Can be choppy on windy days
+- Can get a bit choppy on windy days

-- Limited covered space
+- Limited covered space if the weather turns

 2. Catamaran Cruise (Best for Groups)#